In order to apply to the Student Government Funding Committee, RSOs must:

 Balance: Amount Blueprint Shows you have on account (must be regularly reconciled with Transaction Report)

-Encumbered Funds: Here the system lists funds requested via PR that are not yet completed and deducted from your Balance.
+Encumbered Funds: Here the system lists funds requested via PR that is not yet completed and deducted from your Balance.

 Available Funds: A good operating number, your balance less you Encumbered Funds.